End of Summer Term Newsletter

 Dates and Events:

-Diary dates will be sent out later this week please enter dates on your calendars.
+Diary dates will be sent out with this newsletter please enter dates on your calendars.
 You will be notified of additions or alterations as the year progresses.

 If you ever have any concerns, or questions you wish to ask, please do not hesitate to arrange to see me.